 Design and implement a coherent plan for tagging that relates to the structure of your business and communicate this plan to all applicable users.
-A plan should support your deployment needs, use clear human readable language, and be understandable to all applicable users.
+A plan must support your deployment needs, use clear human readable language, and be understandable to all applicable users.

 Use simple, clear, and meaningful names and values for tags.
 For instance, tag names for storage and network items should be clear and coherent so that users can readily understand what they are selecting or reviewing tag assignments for a deployed resource.

-Though you can create tags using only a name with no value, as a best practice, it is more appropriate to create an applicable value for each tag name, as this makes the tag usage clear to other users.
+Though you can create tags using a name with no value, as a best practice, it is more appropriate to create an applicable value for each tag name, as this makes the tag usage clear to other users.

 How are your compute resources structured and used to support deployments.

 How many different regions or locations do you deploy to.
 Typically, you will create tags, at the profile level, that represents each of these different regions or locations.